muybien3433/marketsync/README.md

 - *Finance*: `/finances`
     - `GET /{type}/{uri}/{currency}` – Fetch the current price for specified type and uri and calculate desired by currency.
-    - `GET /{type}` – Display available uri to assets in specified type as list.
+    - `GET /{type}` – Display available uris to assets in specified type as list.

 - *Subscription*: `/subscriptions`
     - `GET /` – List all active subscriptions for the customer.